TRANSFER PROCESSES - 2020/1

 - Provide the knowledge and skills to undertake the specification and design of absorption columns (i.e. continuous diffusional contact devices).

-- Provide an introduction to the selection and design of solids drying equipment.
+- Provide the knowledge and skills to undertake the specification and design of drying operations.

 - Provide students further and deeper understanding of fluid flows in Chemical Engineering.